alps-asd/vscode-asd/README.md

+こちらが更新されたREADMEです。追加された機能を反映しました。

+---

 # ALPS Visual Editor for VS Code

 Enhance your ALPS (Application-Level Profile Semantics) workflow in Visual Studio Code with real-time visualization and editing support.

 ## Features

-- Live ASD Preview: Visualize your ALPS profile as an Application State Diagram in real-time
+- **Live ASD Preview:** Visualize your ALPS profile as an Application State Diagram in real-time
-- Side-by-side Viewing: Edit your ALPS file and instantly see the updated diagram
+- **Side-by-side Viewing:** Edit your ALPS file and instantly see the updated diagram
-- Format Support: Compatible with both XML and JSON ALPS formats
+- **Format Support:** Compatible with both XML and JSON ALPS formats
-- Auto-refresh: Preview updates automatically as you modify the ALPS file
+- **Auto-refresh:** Preview updates automatically as you modify the ALPS file
+- **Detailed ALPS-specific Code Completion:** Enhanced code completion for ALPS profiles, now available
+- **Syntax Highlighting for ALPS Profiles:** Choose the ALPS XML language mode for XML files.
+Files with the `.alpx.xml` extension automatically select this mode.

 ## Upcoming Features

-- ALPS-specific Code Completion
-- Syntax Highlighting for ALPS profiles
 - Quick navigation between ALPS elements and their visual representations

 ## Requirements